KrystianD/screentool/README.md

 In Annotation mode, current tool can be changed with `Space`.

-Currently, there are two tools implemented:
+The following tools are implemented:

 - Arrow - drag mouse to create an arrow
-- Freehand drawing tool - drag mouse to create a freehand line
+- Freehand - drag mouse to create a freehand line
 - Eraser - drag mouse to create a filled rectangle

 Release `Shift` to save the screenshot to the clipboard.